wp-plugins/pre-publish-reminders/readme.txt

 3. Manage your reminders under the Manage/Publish Reminders tab in the administration menu.

 == Frequently Asked Questions ==
-=How do I edit a reminder?=
-Click on the sort order in the Manage/Publish Reminders interface.

 == Screenshots ==

-1. The administration screen in action.
-2. The reminder list displayed below the post categories buttons.